jule64/TripleDraw/README.md

 **Odds of drawing to 7 Low pre flop:**
 The chart below shows the results of a *7 low preflop* scenario.
-The interesting saw-like shape of this chart is caused by the very low probability of event.
+Since this is a rare hand to draw preflop we end up with this interesting 'saw'-shaped chart.

 ![9low3draws](./study/img/7low_preflop.png)

-### System Requirements

-TripleDraw should work on any version of **OSX** and **linux/ubuntu** with **python 2 or 3** installed.
-If you are on Windows the installation step might be a little different but it should still work once installed.